krishrajchal/Royalty-Free-Music/README.md

 13. Children's
 14. Alternative & Punk

-If there are any problems with the license, add an issue as the license was pulled by a bot.
+If there are any problems with the license or anything else, add an issue as the almost everything was made with a bot.